-- Use of computers (CAC accessible), Wi-fi" and printers
+- Use of computer (CAC accessible), Wi-fi and printers

 MARK YOUR CALENDAR for “TUESDAY TRAININGS” to receive a wide-variety of classes throughout the year!

-- Registration is FREE to military ID card holders and Department of the Army civilians.
+- Registration is FREE to military ID card holders and Department of Defense civilians.

 - Dates and times are subject to change.

-- Can’t make a class – call for an appointment on any topic.
+- Can’t make a class – make an appointment on any topic.

 Come receive tips on creating winning resume styles and selecting the right one for your career goals.
 Great for those who are new to resume development, as well as those who need a refresher.
 Also learn about the power of writing cover letters and follow-up letters.

-Demystify the Federal Employment application process and become more competitive in your job search.
-Learn how to understand vacancy announcements, developing your electronic federal resume, tracking applications and writing KSA's (knowledge, skill & ability) statements.
+Learn how to understand vacancy announcements, develop your electronic federal resume, track applications and write KSA's (knowledge, skill and ability) statements.

 Military & Spouse Resources